godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 add_filter( 'wc_sku_generator_variation_sku_format', 'sv_change_variation_sku_format', 10, 3 );
 `

+= Sometimes attributes for my variation SKUs aren't in the same order.
+Can I fix this? =

+We've seen this happen in only one situation, so we have a filter rather than a setting for this.
+Please see the instructions in [Other Notes](https://wordpress.org/plugins/woocommerce-product-sku-generator/other_notes/) to force the attribute order.

 = This is handy!
 Can I contribute? =

 Yes you can!
 Join in on our [GitHub repository](https://github.com/bekarice/woocommerce-product-sku-generator/) and submit a pull request :)